AmateurECE/Vacuum-Tube-Analyses/README.md

   that best matches the data given, of the form:</p>
 <img src="doc/eqn.png" alt="Function">
 <p>Where the vector Beta is the vector of regression coefficients, Eg is the
-  grid voltage, Ep is the plate voltage, and Ip is the plate current.</p>
+  grid voltage, Ep is the plate voltage, and Ig is the grid current.</p>
 <p><em>But this is only the start.</em> In the future, this program will do
   so much more.
 It will generate statistical data providing information about the fit.
 It will provide a simple interface to compute the function, and its